Hello everyone! How is it going?

 The firefighters in the Edo City, Hikeshi

-Any fires quickly spread by the wooden and connected apartments, and the water serving system was ineffective.
+Any fires quickly spread through the wooden and connected apartments, and the water serving system was ineffective.

 Alright.
 Call professionals for the incidents.
 They are Hikeshi.
 Hi means fire, and Keshi means erase.
-So, they are the firefighters in the era.
+So, they are the firefighters of the era.

 Wait a minute.
-We just said that Edo City did not have a water serving system.
+We just said that Edo City did not have a water supply system.

 Then, how did such experts extinguish the fire?